Students - Acquisition Research Program

 Completing your thesis with the Acquisition Research Program (ARP) will deepen your understanding of acquisition processes and prepare you to lead and innovate as an acquisition professional.
 ARP provides students with topics, travel funding, professional editing, and transcription services, when needed, at no cost.

-Students can choose a sponsor topic or create their own in collaboration with thesis advisers.
+Students can choose a sponsor topic (list available in 372 Ingersoll) or create their own in collaboration with thesis advisers.
 Sample research areas include the following:

 acquisition and procurement policy

 contract, supply chain, cost, project, logistics or engineering management

 Students are expected to produce publishable research, stay on schedule, and complete research projects two months prior to graduation.
 Research findings will be presented at ARP’s annual symposium, held each May in Monterey.

 Over the span of about 6 months, you will complete the following steps:

 ARP holds student briefings at the beginning of each quarter in Ingersoll Hall.
 Students will receive more information about the program and can ask questions of the team.
 Briefings for 2020 are scheduled as follows: